All youth planning to show OR sell livestock at the Dane County Fair must meet these species specific educational requirements:

 Youth intending to show or sell animals at any number of fairs (both state and county level) across the state must have their YQCA certification.
 This includes, beef, sheep, swine, rabbits, poultry, cavies, dairy and goats.

-YQCA Fees: The fee is $3.00 per person for a face-to-face training.
-For those wishing to do the online training at any time or any place, the fee is $12.00.
-Youth can test out of a YQCA level for $36.00 or $48.00 depending on age bracket – open to ages 12, 15 or 19 years of age as of January 1 of the current year.
-More information is located at yqca.org
+YQCA Fees: The online certification fee is $12.
+The fee is $3 per person for a face-to-face training – *there are currently no in-person training programs scheduled due to COVID-19.
+Youth can test out of a YQCA level for $36 or $48 depending on age bracket – open to ages 12, 15, or 19 years old as of 1/1/21.
+More information is on YQCA.org.

 Education Card and YQCA Submission Information